KrishnaDistributedcomputing/LandingonTerraform/README.md

 }
 ```
 ### Step-03-02: Add Null Resource and Terraform Provisioners
+This is a Terraform configuration that creates a null_resource and defines provisioners to execute commands on an Azure virtual machine instance.
+The null_resource does not represent a physical resource and can be used as a placeholder for running provisioners.

+The code includes a connection block that specifies the type of connection (in this case SSH), the host and username of the VM instance, and the private key file to use for authentication.

+The provisioners section defines two types of provisioners: file and remote-exec.
+The file provisioner copies a file from the local machine to the remote machine, while the remote-exec provisioner executes a command on the remote machine.
+The inline command in the remote-exec provisioner sets the permissions on the private key file.

+Additionally, the code specifies the provisioners to be created at two different times: creation time and destroy time.
+Creation time provisioners are executed during the creation of the resource (i.e., when terraform apply is run), while destroy time provisioners are executed during the destruction of the resource (i.e., when terraform destroy is run).
 ```t
 # Create a Null Resource and Provisioners
 resource "null_resource" "name" {